isomerpages/govtech-stp/_rgl-indonesia/00b-rgl-terms-and-conditions.md

 : a.
 Valid SafeTravel Pass approval letter for the intended week of travel;
 : b.
 Valid visa (for visa-required passport holders); : c.
 Valid certificate of negative result of COVID-19 PCR test taken within 72 hours prior to departure, from a medical institution designated by the Government of Indonesia and recognised by Singapore;
 : d.
-Return air/ferry ticket or proof of other transportation arrangements to depart Singapore; and : e.
+Return air ticket or proof of other transportation arrangements to depart Singapore; and : e.
 TraceTogether app downloaded on mobile device with profile registered on app or proof of rental of TraceTogether-compatible device in Singapore.

 #### Post-Arrival in Singapore